natir/blog/content/long-read-misassemblies/index.md

 ![translocation dotplot exemple](translocation_dotplot_exemple.svg)

-A part utg16L from our *C. elegans* miniasm assembly, map on chromosome II and V of reference.
+In the image above, two parts of contig 'utg16L' from our *C. elegans* miniasm assembly, map respectively on chromosomes II and V of the reference.
 This contig contains a translocation without any doubt.

 ### Inversion